In the Navy

 by Tibe (2013)

 When I was a kid, there was in my city a gaming room which name was 'The JR's'...
 This was a bit 'Ze place to be' every saturday afternoon.
 Once there, you met kids of all ages, some older pinball players, and also some ancestral geeks aged twenty-five, thirty years or more.
 I am telling you this because the first time I played Capcom's Carrier Airwing, it was there.
 And the least we can say is that the boss had good taste for choosing its cabinets: Street Fighter II Champion Edition, Gauntlet, Hang-On, F-1 Dream, World Heroes, Final Fight, King of Dragons, Art of Fighting, Arkanoid... and so on.
 And among this plethora of legendary games was indeed Carrier Airwing.
-I admit to have swallowed a pretty good amount of 'gettones' (JR's tokens) for it, and as we will discover in the following lines, it was good stuff!
+I admit that I had this machine swallowing a pretty good amount of 'gettones' (JR's tokens) for it, and as we will discover in the following lines, it was good stuff!

 The presentation of the game immediately have you want to play: we can see a close-up of a F-14 taking off, followed by portraits of the game's heroes, coming straight out of Top Gun (with Tom Cruise, the scientologist).
 Once the gettone introduced and the start pressed, we access the plane selection among three proposed: F-14 Tomcat, F-18 Hornet, or A-6 Intruder.
 In fact, nobody has ever noticed any difference between these machines: same speed, same resistance to damages, identical weapons.
 In sum, it was neither more nor less than an aesthetic choice... humpf.
 Then, you arrive at the briefing on the aircraft carrier with Sean Connery.
 The brave explains us that we, as Americans, we are here to blow up the mouth of villains.
 Yeah because we, the Americans, we're always the good when it comes to war, I know for sure because I saw this in American movies, for the villains are always German, Russian or Arab.